Miso Butternut Squash Soup Recipe

 Miso Butternut Squash Soup Veggiekins Blog

-This creamy butternut soup is my go-to when I’m feeling under the weather.
-But it’s just as delicious, warming and comforting the rest of the time, too!
-I love this savory twist on classic butternut squash soup with miso paste.
-If you love squash season, you’re going to want to add this soup recipe to your weeknight menu ASAP.
+This creamy butternut soup is my go-to for this time of year, especially when I’m feeling under the weather, but it’s just as delicious, warming, and comforting when you’re healthy too!
+I love this savory twist on a classic butternut squash soup with miso paste.

 Miso Butternut Squash Soup Veggiekins Blog